Coursework "Challenging Responsibilities in HRM"

 The next dilemma is that clients constantly are complaining about rudeness of the l workers, problems with insurance, low quality of services in the questions of health, safety and security that is why, the companies should find the ways for struggling with such problems.
 It is worth mentioning that monitoring and review should not be formal statistics, but a step to prevention accidents and injuries.
 The reviews should contain reporting and preventive information and incident data clearly.
 For monitoring of accidents and incidents, companies can use periodic audits, carry out risk control, and assess workplace health and safety data.

-In conclusion, it is necessary to say that HRM is a way of increasing organizational performance and production; that is why, it should be involved in the organization’s management.
+In conclusion this coursework, it is necessary to say that HRM is a way of increasing organizational performance and production; that is why, it should be involved in the organization’s management.
 To help the organization achieve competitive advantage, one should conduct different seminars and conferences where employees can receive relevant theoretical information and then apply it practically.
 Innovation is impossible without talent, experiments, practice, and endless possibilities.

 However, at the present time, HRM deals with many challenges that are connected with traditional recruitment practices, health and safety in the workplace, learning and development practices, strategic and organizational issues, influence of global, political, cultural, social and economic factors, internal and external pressures, relationships between an employer and employees, and a redundant number of business practices.